hongyuanjia/eplusr/cran-comments.md

 Fix the function that install EnergyPlus which hangs on the tests when there is no powershell installed on Windows machine.

+# Version 0.8.4

+## Round 1

+### Test environments

+* local Manjaro Linux 17.1.11.1 install, R 3.5.1
+* Windows (on appveyor-ci), R oldrel, release and devel
+* Ubuntu 14.04 (on travis-ci), R oldrel, release and devel
+* OS X (on travis-ci), R oldrel and release

+### CRAN comments

+2018-08-08

+The package was archived by CRAN due to leaving 'EnergyPlus' installer file and installation in home.

+### Submission comments

+2018-08-09

+Skip tests which download and install 'EnergyPlus' in home folder on CRAN and only run those tests locally.